 NMT, fortunately, shows promise for countering the rigidity and literalism of early machine technology.
 One way that statistical machine translation (SMT) falls short is due to the fact that SMT focuses on parts of text, translating each word and sentence based on statistical probabilities for meaning—ultimately losing the broader meaning by not examining the text as a whole.

 According to research conducted at Cornell University, researchers state that “the traditional phrase-based translation system which consists of many small sub-components that are tuned separately, neural machine translation attempts to build and train a single, large neural network that reads a sentence and outputs a correct translation.”
-This concept helps explains why NMT produces more accurate translations by reflecting the need for machine translation that works with the flexibility of language and the translation text’s broader meaning.
+This concept helps explain why NMT produces more accurate translations by reflecting the need for machine translation that works with the flexibility of language and the translation text’s broader meaning.

 Developing NMT is a massive undertaking.
 First, NMT systems are “trained” by downloading droves of text translated by humans, many times from various types of industries.
 Human-translated texts used to train the NMT might be sourced from legal opinions and medical journal entries.
 Then, artificial intelligence is built so that the NMT can develop neural networks, which decode language similarly to the way the human brain works.
 NMT “learns” to translate from copious examples rather than relying on rigid rules used to directly translate words and phrases.

 NMT technology is incredibly complex.
-The basic point to understand with this type of machine translation is that NMT seeks to bridge the gap between the way humans understand language with the efficiency and highly productive nature of computer technology.
+The basic point to understand with this type of machine translation is that NMT seeks to bridge the gap between the way humans understand language with the efficient and highly productive nature of computer technology.

 How NMT Helps Businesses